 Sample Plan of Study

-Below is a sample plan of study for completion of the coursework requirements for the Ph.D. in school psychology, however each individual student’s plan of study varies depending on their pace in the program and individual choices when options are available.
+Below is a sample plan of study for completion of the coursework requirements for the Ph.D. in school psychology; however, each individual student’s plan of study varies depending on their pace in the program and individual choices when options are available.
 The Doctoral program in School Psychology is completed concurrently with the Masters in Education (M.A.) program in School Psychology.
 As a result, the first year after admission to the program is predominately focused on the M.A. coursework.

 |ESC_PS 8260||3||ESC_PS 8165||3|

 |ESC_PS 9710||3||ESC_PS 9090||6|